oswee/oswee/infra/ansible/collections/ansible_collections/oswee/generic/roles/vagrant/README.md

 ## Requirements

-Follow instructions from this [issue](https://github.com/hashicorp/vagrant/issues/11020#issuecomment-974222044) But be aware that those instructions will install older version of Vagrant than available in upstream.
+Follow instructions from this [issue](https://github.com/hashicorp/vagrant/issues/11020#issuecomment-974222044) But be aware that those instructions will install older version of Vagrant than available in the upstream.
 Another (issue)[https://github.com/vagrant-libvirt/vagrant-libvirt/issues/1031#issuecomment-517578903]
+Check the script at `//scripts/vagrant.sh`

 ## Role Variables